-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure.

-Accounts payable and accrued liabilities are due within twelve months of the statement of financial position date.
+Trade and other payables are due within twelve months of the statement of financial position date.